serradura/kind/README.md

 Kind.is(Human, Struct) # false

 #
-# Verifying if the attribute value is the module or if it is a class that includes the module
+# Verifying if the classes included a module.
 #
 module Human; end
 class Person; include Human; end